BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/A3_0_Using_Bitcoin_Regtest.md

 ## Summary: Using Bitcoin Regtest

-A regtest environment for Bitcoin works just like any testnet environment, except for the fact that you have the ability to easily and quickly generate blocks.
+A regtest environment for Bitcoin works just like any testing environment, except for the fact that you have the ability to easily and quickly generate blocks.

 > :fire: ***What is the power of regtest?*** The biggest power of regtest is that you can quickly mine blocks, allowing you to rush the blockchain along, to test transactions, timelocks, and other features that you'd otherwise have to sit around and wait on.
 However, the other power is that you can run it privately, without connecting to a public blockchain, allowing you to test our proprietary ideas before releasing them into the world.